CAHLR/OATutor/README.md

 ## Config [Configurable]
 - `config.js`: Central place where options can be configured

-- `treatmentAssigner.js`: Function that given the UserID, return the appropriate treatment (Ex.
+- `treatmentAssigner.js`: Gets the treatment id given a userID, imports all appropriate treatments (Ex.
 BKTParam, HintPathway, Adaptive Problem selection heuristic)

 - `./bktParams/bktParams.js`: Contains the mastery, transit, slip, and guess probabilities for each skill.
 Used in the BKT model.